mendersoftware/mender-docs/202.Release-information/01.Release-notes-changelog/docs.md

 #### mender-api-gateway-docker (1.5.0b1)
 * Allow cross-origin requests from hostnames listed in ALLOWED_HOSTS
-* When a client exceeds its rate limit gateway returns 429 (Too Many Reqests) instead of 503 (Service Temporarily Unavailable)
+* When a client exceeds its rate limit gateway returns 429 (Too Many Requests) instead of 503 (Service Temporarily Unavailable)

 #### useradm (1.5.0b1)
 * New internal endpoint for deleting authentication tokens.